pace-neutrons/pace-developers/euphonic/design/03_design_document_v0.3.md

 For both easy testing and export to other programs, Euphonic will need to be able to serialise most of its data objects.
 They should each have their own methods, although it is not decided what formats should be supported and more may be added later.
+In the first instance implementing a human-readable format might be sensible as it can be useful for testing.
 Initial support could be for one of:

-- `yaml`: human readable, Phonopy uses it so `pyyaml` is is already a dependency
+- `yaml`: Phonopy uses it so `pyyaml` is is already a dependency
-- `json`: human readable, Python has built-in json module, may represent objects better
+- `json`: Python has built-in json module, may represent objects better

+A binary data format will also be required for storing large objects.
+Currently, the most likely format for this is HDF5.